-The IRS recently announced that over 130,000 disabled veterans are due refunds from the IRS due to a “computer glitch” which caused the IRS to incorrectly withhold taxes on disability severance payments to combat-injured veterans.
+The IRS announced in 2018 that over 130,000 disabled veterans are due refunds from the IRS due to a “computer glitch,” which caused the IRS to incorrectly withhold taxes on disability severance payments to combat-injured veterans.
 These payments should be non-taxable payments, just like disability compensation from the VA.

-The IRS is in the process of sending letters to affected veterans and their family members and survivors informing them of the error and their eligibility for a tax refund using the Combat-Injured Veterans Tax Fairness Act Claim.
+The IRS is sending letters to affected veterans, their family members, and survivors informing them of the error and their eligibility for a tax refund using the Combat-Injured Veterans Tax Fairness Act Claim.

 The IRS believes many veterans will be eligible for refunds of $1,750 or more, depending on their specific circumstances.
 The National Veterans Legal Service Program (NVLSP) estimates that some veterans may be due refunds exceeding $10,000.